 A quick read of the Donations tab makes it obvious that people are being deceived or having their existing misconceptions reinforced by Fluoride Free New Zealand.

-We find D Ryan’s comments insulting, not only to us, but also to the people that commented on our page.
+We find COMPLAINTANT 1’s comments insulting, not only to us, but also to the people that commented on our page.
 Again, as stated above, we did not include any information that we do not consider to be the truth.
 Therefore, we were not “deceiving” people.
 It is also absurd to suggest that everyone that commented on our page has been solely influenced by the information we provided on the Give A Little page.
 It is far more likely these people have researched the subject of fluoridation themselves, probably for several years, and from many different sources, and simply agree with our view.